List of Emmerdale characters introduced in 2001: Craig Calder

 Craig Calder is the eldest of Maggie Calder's children.
 He supported his parents during the breakup of their marriage.
 Craig is lazy, but still considers others.
 He loves Maggie and Lucy, and tries to get on with Phil.

 Craig appears with the rest of his family in November 2001.
-He isn't happy with the living arrangements, but that is soon made up for when he takes a look around the village and is impressed by Chloe Atkinson (Amy Nuttall).
+He is not happy with the living arrangements, but that is soon made up for when he takes a look around the village and is impressed by Chloe Atkinson (Amy Nuttall).

 After Chloe starts working at the holiday village he flirts with her, making Scott a little jealous.
 But Chloe gives him the brush off.

 In 2002, when Jess leaves he is a little upset.
-Craig had wanted the new family to work out – but it hadn't.
+Craig had wanted the new family to work out – but it had not.

 After Maggie has a fling with Rodney Blackstock (Patrick Mower), and Phil leaves, Lucy and Craig leave for Scotland with their mother.